asluis/Youtube-Video-Generator/README.md

 # Disclaimer
 This repo is being made public since I no longer plan on actively working on this.
 This was made from scratch while I was in university.

+Any future redevelopment of this will take place in a private repo.

 ### What is this?

 This is a very convoluted video generator that I created to learn about message queues and rabbitMQ.
 Essentially, it does as follows: